marianban/angular-todo/README.md

 instalation:
 - make sure that node.js properly installed
 - run npm install in the same folder (src) as packages.json file
+- configure you favorite web server to host src folder.
+Set index.html as default document.

 see in action here: http://majomb.github.io/